 Abbott, Deborah A

 Deborah A. Abbott, PhD, is a professional genealogist specializing in genealogical methodology, manuscript collections, and African American family research.
-She is a Trustee on the Board of the Ohio Genealogical Society (OGS), a member of the Cuyahoga County Ohio Archives Advisory Commission, and a member of the Board of Directors for the Federation of Genealogy Societies (FGS).
-She is an affiliate with the Kentucky-Tennessee Associates, past president of the African American Genealogical Society, Cleveland, Ohio, and a retired professor of Counseling from Cuyahoga Community College in Cleveland.
+She is a member of the Cuyahoga County (Ohio) Archives Commission, an affiliate with the Kentucky-Tennessee Associates, past president of the African American Genealogical Society, Cleveland, Ohio, and a retired professor of Counseling from Cuyahoga Community College in Cleveland.
 She holds both the BS and MEd degrees from Tuskegee University in Alabama and the PhD degree from Kent State University in Ohio.

 - Course Two — Intermediate Genealogy & Historical Studies